 Value Management in Projects – Definition and Goals

 In the broadest sense, value management can be defined as a process of delivering some benefit to a client.
 When we talk about project implementation, delivery of expected results and organization of activities, value management concerns the benefits that are derived by the customer from the successful implementation of a given project.
-When the project brings some value, it is worth implementing and can be qualified in business terms.
-The customer gets the benefit and the performing organization (which implements the project) receives some business profit.

 Let’s see an example.
 Activities for creating a better working environment and improving skills of customer support staff can be organized into a single project that should deliver: